DUNE-DAQ/nanorc/docs/README.md

 ### K8s dashboard, logs and monitoring
 #### K8s dashboard
-Hop on http://np04-srv-015:31001/ (after setting up web SOCKS proxy to `lxplus` if you are not physically at CERN) to check the status of the cluster.
+Hop on http://np04-srv-015:31001/ (after setting up a web SOCKS proxy to `lxplus` if you are not physically at CERN) to check the status of the cluster.
 Note you will need to select the partition you fed at `boot`.
 You'll be able to see if the pods are running or not, and where.

 #### Log on a node
 From `np04-srv-015` do:
 ```
 kubectl exec -n partition-name --stdin --tty dataflow0 -- /bin/bash
 ```
-to log on the pod which run the dataflow app.
+to log on the pod which runs the dataflow app.
 The app runs in `/dunedaq/run` (which is where the data file will be too in this particular example).

 #### Logs
 To get the log, open a new terminal window on `np04-srv-015`, on which k8s is already installed, and do: